XRPLF/xrpl.js/docs/GUIDES.md

 ##2.
 Using `Remote` functions and `Request` objects

-Each remote function returns a `Request` object, which is an `EventEmitter`.
-You can listen for success or failure events from each request or, alternatively, you can provide a callback.
+Each remote function returns a `Request` object.
+A `Request` is an `EventEmitter`, meaning that you can listen for success or failure events or you can instead provide a callback to the `Remote` function.

 Here is an example, using `request_server_info()`, of how `Remote` functions can be used with event listeners (the first code block) or with a callback (the second block):